Tuca & Bertie: Awards and accolades

 Upon release, The A.V.
-Club thought that the show was one of the best new shows of 2019, with Vox naming Tuca & Bertie one of the "5 best TV Shows of May 2019".
-The Huffington Post named it as 6th best show of 2019, Indiewire named it as the 2nd best new show of 2019 and the 20th best show of the decade, and TV Guide named it one of the best animated TV shows of the decade.
+Club referred to the show as "one of the best new shows of 2019," with Vox naming Tuca & Bertie one of the "5 best TV Shows of May 2019".
+HuffPost named it as 6th best show of 2019, Indiewire named it as the 2nd best new show of 2019 and the 20th best show of the decade, and TV Guide named it one of the best animated TV shows of the decade.
 In addition, The A.V.
 Club named it the 18th best show of 2019 and Junkee placed it on an unranked list of the best TV of 2019.
 Specific praise was given to the episode "The Jelly Lakes", with both Entertainment Weekly and The Hollywood Reporter naming it one of the best episodes of 2019.

-Tuca and Bertie was nominated for three awards, winning one, at the 47th Annie Awards, all for the episode "The Jelly Lakes".
-It was nominated for Best General Audience Animated TV/Film and Outstanding Achievement for Voice Acting (for Ali Wong), and Outstanding Achievement for Writing (for Shauna McGarry).
-On January 25, 2020, McGarry won the Outstanding Achievement for Writing for "The Jelly Lakes".
-The episode "Planteau" won the Animation category at the 74th Writers Guild of America Awards.
-The episode "The Pain Garden" was nominated for Best TV/Media - Mature at the 2023 Annie Awards.
+Tuca & Bertie has won two awards and been nominated for an additional fifteen.
+It won the 2020 Annie Award for Outstanding Achievement in Writing for Shauna McGarry, along with nominations for Animated Television General Audience and Voice Acting for Ali Wong, all for "The Jelly Lakes".
+At the 2022 Annies "The Dance" was nominated for Best General Audience Animated Television, and Lisa Hanawalt was nominated for Outstanding Writing in an Animated Television Production for "Planteau".
+At the 2023 Annies "The Pain Garden" was nominated for Best Mature Audience Animated Television Production and Outstanding Achievement for Writing, again for Hanawalt.

+Lisa Hanawalt won the 2022 Writers Guild of America Award for Animation: Television for her work on "Planteau", and was nominated the following year for "The Pain Garden".

+Ali Wong received an Emmy Award nomination for Outstanding Character Voice-Over Performance in 2023.

+Tuca & Bertie has also received nominations at the Dorian Awards, Gotham Awards, Hollywood Critics Association TV Awards, International Online Cinema Awards, Online Film & Television Association Awards, and the Society of Voice Arts and Sciences Awards.